 1. Choose a trusted professional.

 At American Adoptions, all of our prospective birth parents are screened to ensure that they are genuinely interested in adoption and being matched with a prospective adoptive family.
-Our counseling services help determine a pregnant woman’s commitment to the adoption process, and we will help mediate conversation between you and the prospective birth mother you connect with.
+Our counseling services help determine a pregnant woman’s commitment to the adoption process, and we will help mediate initial conversation between you and the prospective birth mother you connect with.

 Those who complete an independent adoption without an agency, on the other hand, will take risks in finding a prospective birth mother on their own without these screenings.